czyzby/gdx-lml/README.md

 - **FloatRange**: utility for simple float number transitions.
 Might be useful for color's alpha.

 ## Log
 LibGDX does provide logging utilities with `Application` methods and simple `com.badlogic.gdx.utils.Logger` class, but they both lack arguments support and features we might know from standard loggers, like including class name and current time.
 Kiwi loggers are slightly more complex, while trying to add as little overhead as possible.
-Typical usage:
+Typical usage examples:

 Settings:
 ```